 1. Heavy Rainfall

 Every homeowner is responsible for the main line up to the edge of their property.
 That main pipe distributes sewage from your home into the city sewers.
 Each sewage line has a maximum amount it can handle at a time.
-When the rainfall gets too heavy for the capacity of the sewer line, the line can get backed up.
+When rainfall gets too heavy for your main line’s capacity, it can back up.
 This is especially true when rainfall continues over a long period of time.

 2. Tree Roots

-3. City Sewer
+3. City Sewer Backups

-4. Cracked Pipes
+4. Cracked Pipes and Foundation Cracks

 It may seem like an occasional flush is harmless, but like grease, it's the accumulation of the items over time that creates the real issue.
-These items can't easily make it through your pipes and get stuck along the way.
+These items can't easily make it through your plumbing and get stuck along the way.
 Over months or years, they will lead to a sewer backup.
 Mississauga, ON homes that are equipped with a plunger, drain snake and auger may only find temporary relief because the backup might be deeper down the line.

 7. Excess Organic Waste